vyadh/teamcity-deployment-dashboard/README.md

 <img src="screenshot-config.png" width="928"/>

-1. Project key: This is used to customise the project name shown in the dashboard and can be used in the case where the name of the immediate project is not appropriate.
+1. Project Property: This is used to customise the project name shown in the dashboard and can be used in the case where the name of the immediate project is not appropriate.
 If the project name works, leave  this blank, otherwise the dashboard will be picked up from the build property<sup>[1](#f1)</sup>
 named by this key.
-2. Version key: This signifies the build property<sup>[1](#f1)</sup> that indicates the semver-formatted version string, e.g. 1.2.3 or 1.2.3+45 with a build number.
+2. Version Property: This signifies the build property<sup>[1](#f1)</sup> that indicates the semver-formatted version string, e.g. 1.2.3 or 1.2.3+45 with a build number.
 See Versioning of Builds section below.
 3. Environment key: This signifies the build property<sup>[1](#f1)</sup> that indicates the